Dr. Charles Kerr Award

 - Nominee’s Curriculum Vitae.

-Submit your nomination to email@example.com.
+Submit your nomination by July 30th to firstname.lastname@example.org.

 Selection of awardees will be made by a committee of the Canadian Cardiovascular Society Academy.